twardoch/subtitle-edit-mac-wine/README.md

 6. Wait until the installation of Homebrew, Wine, winetricks and .NET is completed.
 7. Remove the downloaded ZIP and the unzipped folder.

-## Usage
+## Running GUI app

-Now open Terminal.app and type:
+Open Terminal.app and type:

 ```
 subtitleeditw
 ```

-to run the GUI version of Subtitle Edit, or
+to run the GUI version of Subtitle Edit. _Note: Use _Video > Undock video controls_ if you cannot see the video playing after you open it.

+## Using in command-line

+Open Terminal.app and type:

 ```
 subtitleeditw /help